Tibetan sovereignty debate

+Presently, the 14th and current Dalai Lama is not in support of Tibetan separatism, and has advocated Tibetan autonomy under Chinese sovereignty instead.
+His approach is known as the "Middle Way" in which has been officially adopted by the 4th session of the 12th Assembly of Tibetan People's Deputies on September 18, 1997.
+In 2005, the 14th Dalai Lama emphasized that Tibet is a part of China, and Tibetan culture and Buddhism are part of Chinese culture.

+Background

+Since the 13th century, Tibet has been under the suzerainty of non-Tibetan rulers, first under the Mongols and later under Chinese authority, with autonomous status within China since 1720.
+The Tang-Tibet treaty of 821, often cited for recognizing Tibetan sovereignty and territorial integrity, has not been honored by any Chinese government since that time.

+From the 19th century onwards, foreign powers have consistently recognized Tibet as part of China in all diplomatic agreements, which accorded China the sovereign right to negotiate and sign treaties related to Tibet.
+Despite minor exceptions, no country has formally recognized Tibet as a sovereign nation over the past two centuries.

+The political authority of the Dalai Lamas in Tibet was influenced by external powers, with the title "Dalai" originating from the Mongols.
+Since the 18th century, Chinese authorities have overseen the selection of the Dalai and Panchen Lamas.

 Current international context

 Between 1911 and 1951 Tibet was free of the paramountcy of the Republic of China and functioned as a de facto independent entity.
 However it did not receive the de jure international recognition of a legal status separate from China.

 Today's Tibet is internationally recognized as part of China.

 It is not listed in the list of countries and territories to be decolonized published in 2008 by the UN, and China is not mentioned among the administering powers.

 No country has recognized the Tibetan government in exile as the legitimate government of Tibet.